 Because there are no roads between towns in Greenland — and most of those towns are small enough to walk easily from one end to the other — a rental car is nearly useless here.
 That said, Sixt operates a couple of branches in Nuuk where you can rent a sedan or 4 x 4 vehicle.
 The minimum age ranges from 19 to 25, depending on the type of car you’re renting, and an International Driving Permit is not required unless your license is written in a non-Roman alphabet.
 Most vehicles have manual transmission.

-In Greenland, cars drive on the left.
+In Greenland, cars drive on the right.
 Think twice before renting over the colder months, when roads can be snowy or icy.

 Greenland Car Rental Resources:

 Editor’s note: A previous version of this story incorrectly stated on which side of the road cars drive in Greenland.
 It has been corrected.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.